cheddar-me/tou/README.md

 mus:
    56-bit big-endian unsigned number of the Unix Epoch timestamp in microseconds.
-Occupies bits 0 through 47 (octets 0-5) and bits 52 through 57 (octet 6).
+Occupies 48 bits (0 through 47 in octets 0-5) and 4 bits (53 through 57 in octet 6).

 ver:
    The 4-bit version field as defined by Section 4.2 of RFC9562, set to 0b0100 (4).
-Occupies bits 48 through 51 of octet 6.
+Occupies bits 48 through 52.

 random:
-   The 70 bits of pseudorandom data to provide uniqueness as per Section 6.9 of RFC9562 and/or an optional counter to guarantee additional monotonicity as per Section 6.2.
-Occupies bits 66 through 127 (octets 8-15).
+   The 70 bits of pseudorandom data to provide uniqueness as per Section 6.9 of RFC9562 and/or an optional counter to guarantee additional monotonicity as per Section 6.2 of RFC9562.
+   Occupies bits 49 through 63 and 66 through 127 of
+   octets 7 to 15

 var:
    The 2-bit variant field as defined by Section 4.1 of RFC9562,